 What Is A Personal Trainer?

 Every client is different, but common goals include weight loss and building strength.
-Personal trainers may also work with athletes to help them improve their sports performance.
+Personal trainers may also work with athletes to help them improve their sporting performance.

 9 Roles And Responsibilities Of A Personal Trainer